Brad Lidge: 2010

 Lidge underwent elbow surgery in January 2010, and he pitched in rehabilitation games with the Phillies' minor league teams (Clearwater, Reading, & Lehigh Valley) during the beginning of the 2010 season.
 He made his first major league appearance of the season on April 30 against the New York Mets, surrendering a home run to the first batter he faced and recording one out before being removed from the game.
-On June 22, 2010, Lidge recorded his 200th save against the Cleveland Indians.
+On June 22, Lidge recorded his 200th save against the Cleveland Indians.

 After spending most of the first half on the disabled list, Lidge rebounded from the previous season.
 He converted 17 of his last 18 save opportunities during the regular season and recorded two saves during a 2010 postseason in which he did not allow a run.
 Lidge finished 2010 with a 2.96 ERA and 27 saves in 32 opportunities.

 2011

-After entering spring training fully healthy, Lidge was shut down on March 25 with pain in the back of his right shoulder, which he said was a new occurrence.
-An MRI revealed a posterior rotator cuff strain that did not require surgery, but would take three to six weeks to heal, and he began the 2011 MLB season on the disabled list.
+After entering spring training healthy, Lidge was shut down on March 25 with pain in the back of his right shoulder, which he said was a new occurrence.
+An MRI revealed a posterior rotator cuff strain that did not require surgery, but would take three to six weeks to heal, and he began the 2011 season on the disabled list.
 He underwent an eight-game rehab assignment with Lakewood and Reading, going 0–0 with a 3.52 ERA and 10 strikeouts in 7.2 innings before returning to the Phillies roster on July 22.
-Although his pitch velocity remained constant during Lidge's rehab appearances, with his fastball hovering around 89 mph, Lidge and sports journalists alike voiced concerns over the pitcher's control: in one appearance for Reading, he threw only 15 strikes in 28 pitches.
+Although his fastball velocity remained consistent during Lidge's rehab appearances, hovering around 89 mph, Lidge and sports journalists alike voiced concerns over his control: in one appearance for Reading, he threw only 15 strikes in 28 pitches.

 Lidge did not return to the closer role even after coming off of the disabled list; instead, his setup man Ryan Madson filled the ninth inning, while Lidge found himself in competition with Antonio Bastardo over who would pitch the eighth.
 Despite seeing a decreased velocity on his fastball, Lidge found success in later innings with his slider, working up to an 11.29 K/9 by the end of September.
 Lidge's strong relationship with Madson helped both players adjust to their new positions.
-Lidge told reporters during the 2011 NLCS that, while Madson was closing, he would find himself "shaking pitches off with [Madson].
+Lidge told reporters during the NLCS that, while Madson was closing, he would find himself "shaking pitches off with [Madson].
 I feel that I am there with him."
 Lidge played in 25 games during the 2011 season, during which he posted a 0–2 record with a 1.40 ERA and struck out 23 batters in 19 1/3 innings.